act-rules/act-rules.github.io/_rules/SC1-1-1-image-has-name.md

 ## Accessibility Support

-There is a known combinations of a popular browser and assistive technology that does not support `title` as an [accessible name](#accessible-name).
+There is a known combinations of a popular browser and assistive technology that does not by default support `title` as an [accessible name](#accessible-name).

 Certain assistive technologies can be set up to ignore the `title` attribute, which means that to some users the `title` attribute will not act as an accessible name.